Optical Hall conductivity of systems with gapped spectral nodes: Model

-The band parameter $\gamma$ for MLG is $\gamma=v_F$~\cite{castro-neto} and for BLG $\gamma=v_F^2/\gamma_1$~\cite{mccann}, where $v_F$ is the Fermi velocity and $\gamma_1 \approx 0.4eV$ is the interlayer coupling constant.
+where $l=0$ ($l=1$) refer to the upper (lower) band, respectively.
+The band parameter $\gamma$ is for example in MLG $\gamma=v_F$~\cite{castro-neto} and in BLG $\gamma=v_F^2/\gamma_1$~\cite{mccann}, where $v_F$ is the Fermi velocity and $\gamma_1$ is the interlayer coupling constant.
 To simplify the notation we drop indices for spin-- and valley degeneracy and put $\gamma$ equal to unity.
+The corresponding eigenvectors are

+{ If the stacking order of the layers is of type ABC, $n$ can be associated with the number of layers, and the effective low-energy Hamiltonian is given by Eq. (\ref{hamiltonian}) \cite{min,zhang-abc-band}.}